Honest Wellness Core Cat Food Review

 Our cat trying Wellness Core Simply Shreds

-I tested 3 products from Wellness Core (wet and dry) with our cats.
+I tested a variety of cat foods from Wellness with our cats.

 Review summary: